grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Using the `-uim` Compiler Option

-On embedded platforms with limited capabilities, the use of the `-uim` option can be helpful.
-It allows the C/C++ generated code to contain a static description of several caracteristics of the  generated code, like the *number of audio inputs/outputs*, the *number of controls inputs/outputs*, and *macros feed with the controls parameters (label, DSP filed name, init, min, max, step)* that can be implemented in the architecture file for various needs.
+On embedded platforms with limited capabilities, using the `-uim` option can be helpful.
+The C/C++ generated code then contains a static description of several caracteristics of the DSP, like the number of *audio inputs/outputs*, the number of *controls inputs/outputs*, and *macros feed with the controls parameters (label, DSP field name, init, min, max, step)* that can be implemented in the architecture file for various needs.

 For example the following DSP program: